 Prepares students for MAT 110.
-Covers rules of operation, sets, linear equations and inequalities, exponents, polynomials, rational expressions, rational exponents, graphing, and systems of linear equations.
+Covers rules of operation, linear equations and inequalities, exponents, polynomials, rational expressions, rational exponents, graphing, and exponential functions, logerithims and conic sections.

-MATH 106 Quantitative Analysis (3)
+MAT 106 Quantitative Analysis (3)

 Prerequisites: MAT 97 with Credit (CR), or ACT math score 18-21, or SAT math score of 460-539, or Accuplacer Elementary Algebra score of 60-120, or Accuplacer College Math score of 0-49, or COMPASS Algebra score of